 They ruled Earth for millions of years, now they're back by popular demand.
-Nashville Zoo’s popular animatronic dinosaur adventure “DinoTrek” will return on March 15.
-Guests will again have an opportunity to come face-to-face with 15 prehistoric beasts living in a hidden forest at the Zoo.
+Nashville Zoo’s popular animatronic dinosaur adventure “DinoTrek” gives guests the opportunity to come face-to-face with 15 prehistoric beasts living in a hidden forest at the Zoo.

 “DinoTrek was a spectacular success in when we first offered it in 2012,” said Zoo President Rick Schwartz.
 “Since then, we’ve had many guests inquire about the return of these life-like animals.
 Some of the popular ones like the huge T-Rex will be back, but we’ll also have plenty of new dinosaurs to see.”